ucsb-cs148-f21/project-t03-fitnessguru/team/TESTING.md

 This unit test assures that the home page renders without crashing.

 2)
 Going forward, given the time constraint, I believe we will not go forward with unit tests to test functions and components.
 Instead, we plan on using higher level testing.
-We are restricted with time and we think higher level tests will be more benificial for us to determine weather the user functionility componenets function well in the user's point of view.
+We are restricted with time and we think higher level tests will be more beneficial for us to determine whether the user functionality components function well in the user's point of view.

 3)
 For our integration testing requirement from this week's lab, we performed front end integration testing on the Navbar component.